 This is an indication that a system component is loosely attached or has been misaligned.
 In case the compressor has become loose or some components have completely failed, then this might result in a clanking sound.
 To solve this, you should replace the compressor or locate the failed component within the compressor for replacement.
 In other cases, when the fan blades are out of balance, they might collide with other system components around them, resulting in this type of noise.

 In case your air conditioner is making a screeching or a screaming sound when turned on, then this is a red alert.
 Immediately turn it off and possibly disconnect it from the power source and call an expert.
-In most cases, leaks in the refrigerant are the culprit to this problem.
+In most cases, leaks in the refrigerant are the culprit of this problem.
 If you leave your air conditioner on while making this noise, it might completely damage the unit and further cause serious health problems to those present.

 Air conditioners have been developed to enhance comfort in your home or workplace.
 In this case, any continuous loud and uncomfortable noises from your air conditioner should be quickly addressed.
 Typically, air conditioning systems are expensive to buy and repair, due to the complex nature of the system.
 In this regard, if you notice any changes in your unit that are against the norm switch the system off and call a professional for assistance.
 Avoid attempting to solve your AC problems unless you are an expert.